 "I'm curious," Sara's devilish eyes lingered over Rido.
 "Why are men dishonest with their actions?"

 Juuri's lips parted, "He's the last person you want to ask.
-Kaname…?"
+Uh, Kaname?"
 She turned around to spy the secluded shadow immersed in his book.

 He sharply closed the cover and sat up on queue.
-"Regardless of prowess, we are products of humans, deriving habits, tastes, and perception like they.
-If he weren't distracted, he'd never have interest in you to begin with."
+"Regardless of prowess we are products of humans and derive habits, tastes and perceptions similarly.
+If he weren't distracted he'd never have interest in you to begin with."
 Disengaging eye contact, Kaname resumed his silent reading.

 "And what about you?"
 Sara tapped her chin with an elegant digit.
 "Prince?
 Have you no interests beyond books and politics?"

 "The waters will be tested in due time.
 Not now though."
-Kaname remarked.
+Kaname replied.

 Without meeting his eyes, Juuri circled her chair and headed to the door.
 "Never mind that.
-Thanks for the company.
-See you soon!"
+Thanks for the company."

 º º º

-Try as she might…Will herself she could… Yuuki just couldn't sleep.
+Try as she might, will herself she could but Yuki couldn't fall sleep.
 Her restless tossing in the shade drew Zero out of his sleep and peer at her despondent disposition.
-She lay curled by his side, lathered in her coat and blanket.
+She lay curled by his side, lathered within her coat and blanket.
 His eyelids lowered casually after a moment of silence.

 º º º